 Technical Charges: Charges generated from a patient’s visit to a hospital or hospital designated facility.
 The hospital bill lists the services a patient received such as procedures, visits, tests, medicines and supplies.

-Underinsured: Insured patients who receive Eligible Health Care Services that are determined to be non-covered services or have limited benefit coverage by the insurance provider.
+Underinsured: Insured patients who receive Eligible Health Care Services that are determined to be noncovered services or have limited benefit coverage by the insurance provider.
+This includes patients with faith-based plans as identified by the Affordable Care Act.
 This does not apply to disease specific or defined benefit plans as these are not considered health care insurance coverage plans.

 Uninsured: Patients identified as having no insurance coverage.
 This does not include those patients with faith-based plans as identified by the Affordable Care Act.